ZeDouto/zedouto.api.medicalappointments/README.md

+# Register medical appointments

-# This project is a WebApi to register a medical appoiment in database
+This project is a WebApi to register a medical appoiment in database